Alexius Bros. Hardware and Lumber, around 1917

 An ad from 1917

 In 1907, Guido Alexius and his sons Alfred, Cintio and John, founded Alexius Brothers and Company; and later his son Horace joined in the business.
-In 1915, this landmark establishment, originally a gym, was purchased.
+In 1915, this landmark building, originally a gym where boxing matches took place, was purchased for use as a hardware establishment.
 Later in the 20th century, Guido's grandsons G.C. and Haller Alexius operated the hardware store at this location until 1985.

 A 1930's picture of the Alexius Brothers: from left, Carl, Alfred, Horace, Centio and John Alexius.